ameetmadan/react-app-tutorial/01-setup.md

 With unified linting rules a team can agree on the same coding style.
 This increases the code readability for each individual team member and therefore increases productivity.

+Install prettier with the command `npm install prettier`.

 Luckily create-react-app comes with installed linting packages out of the box.
 I suggest integrating an automatic lint fixing process in your CI pipeline.
 If you don't like CI processes to push changes into your codebase,